mattwalmsley/financial-modelling/quantitative/documentation/programming/design_patterns.md

 ### Builder Pattern Example

-Let's say we want to construct a report with different sections such as a title, introduction, body, and conclusion.
-Using the Builder Pattern, we can build this report step-by-step with various configurations.
+To construct a report with different sections such as a title, introduction, body, and conclusion.
+Using the Builder Pattern, this report can be built step-by-step with various configurations.

 ```csharp
 using System.Text;